Probate Q&A Series

 Short Answer

 In North Carolina, a will can often still be admitted to probate even if the subscribing witnesses (and the notary) cannot be located.
 If the will is “self-proved,” the Clerk of Superior Court can usually probate it without tracking down witnesses.
-If it is not self-proved, the Clerk may accept sworn affidavits proving the signatures (handwriting) of the testator and witnesses and explaining why the witnesses are unavailable.
+If it is not self-proved, North Carolina law still provides specific ways to probate the will when one or more witnesses are unavailable, usually through handwriting proof and other evidence that satisfies the Clerk.

 Understanding the Problem